project-open-data/project-open-data.github.io/feedback.md

 Each two-week interval will have its own milestone, or deadline.
 Once a milestone has passed, we will close and archive the associated issues, and you’ll no longer be able to share your feedback on the included elements.

 Because of this, it’s important to stay informed of the milestones and which issues will be closing soon.
 You may find it helpful to prioritize those elements whose issues will be closed in the near future.
 Please note that the team working on the spending standard is very small.
 Gathering feedback in two-week intervals will allow them to fully engage with your feedback.

+You can get updates when new data elements are ready for feedback by [joining our mailing list](http://eepurl.com/bgqOH9).